kubernetes/website/content/en/blog/_posts/2021-08-16-minreadysecond-statefulsets.md

 ## How does it work?

-The `StatefulSet` controller watches for both `StatefulSets` and the `Pods` associated with them.
-When the feature gate associated with this feature is enabled, the `StatefulSet` controller identifies how long a particular `Pod` associated with a `StatefulSet` has been in the `Running` state.
+The statefulSet controller watches for both `StatefulSets` and the `Pods` associated with them.
+When the feature gate associated with this feature is enabled, the statefulSet controller identifies how long a particular `Pod` associated with a `StatefulSet` has been in the `Running` state.

-If this value is greater than or equal to the time specified by the end user in `.spec.minReadySeconds` field, the `StatefulSet` controller updates a field called `AvailableReplicas` in the `StatefulSet`'s status subresource to include this `Pod`.
-The `AvailableReplicas` in `StatefulSet`'s status is a int32 field which tracks the number of pods that are `Available`.
+If this value is greater than or equal to the time specified by the end user in `.spec.minReadySeconds` field, the statefulSet controller updates a field called `availableReplicas` in the `StatefulSet`'s status subresource to include this `Pod`.
+The `status.availableReplicas` in `StatefulSet`'s status is an integer field which tracks the number of pods that are `Available`.

 ## How do I use it?